iKlsR/pxl-paintr/README.md

 .scale the grid in realtime with limits of course still constraining preview to its same size

-.read file, possibly a custom writeto format or maybe not. -?-
+.read file, possibly a custom writeto format or maybe not. -ω-

 .dialogs?